lzap/vim-lzap/README.md

 # Sane Vim configuration

-As much as "vanilla" configuration for Vim 8.2+ with only plugins which are avaialble in Fedora 35+.
+As much as "vanilla" configuration as possible for Vim 8.2+ with only plugins which are avaialble in Fedora 35+.

 ## Safe installation